mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 $$\begin{align*} q(\boldsymbol{x}_t) &= \int_{\boldsymbol{x}_{t-1},\dots,\boldsymbol{x}_0} q(\boldsymbol{x}_t \mid \boldsymbol{x}_{t-1}, \dots, \boldsymbol{x}_0) \ d\boldsymbol{x}_{t-1}\dots \boldsymbol{x}_{0} \\ &= \int_{\boldsymbol{x}_{t-1},\dots,\boldsymbol{x}_0} q(\boldsymbol{x}_0)\prod_{i=1}^{t} q(\boldsymbol{x}_i \mid \boldsymbol{x}_{i-1}) \ d\boldsymbol{x}_{t-1}\dots \boldsymbol{x}_{0} \end{align*}$$

 Notice that this marginalization requires that we define a distribution $q(\boldsymbol{x}_0)$, which is a distribution over noiseless objects (e.g., a distribution over noiseless images).
 Unfortunately, we don't know what this is -- that is our whole purpose of developing a diffusion model!
-As it will turn out, we will not ever need to define $q(\boldsymbol{x}_0)$.

 Now, as we do in [variational inference](https://mbernste.github.io/posts/variational_inference/), we will instead _approximate_ $q(\boldsymbol{x}\_t \mid \boldsymbol{x}\_{t+1})$ with a surrogate distribution $p_{\theta}(\boldsymbol{x}\_t \mid \boldsymbol{x}\_{t+1})$ where $\theta$ are learnable parameters that will be used to fit the distribution as close to $q(\boldsymbol{x}\_t \mid \boldsymbol{x}\_{t+1})$ as possible.
 As we will see in the next section, $p_{\theta}(\boldsymbol{x}\_t \mid \boldsymbol{x}\_{t+1})$ can incorporate a neural network so that it can be quite a complex distribution.